Galaxy Fold: Samsung's phone-tablet hybrid is the most exciting phone we've seen in years

 Foldable phones are the next wave

-Xiaomi and Huawei are working on one, and Alcatel, and Motorola are said to as well.
+Xiaomi and Huawei are working on one, and Alcatel and Motorola are said to be as well.
 Even Apple has filed patent applications for a foldable iPhone design.

 Even if the foldable phone trend doesn't join the mainstream, they're poised to lay the groundwork for more to come.
 Samsung already told us last November about the next challenge it set for itself: rollable and stretchable displays.